microshift-io/microshift-documentation/content/docs/local-development/local-development.md

 sudo subscription-manager repos --enable "codeready-builder-for-rhel-8-${ARCH}-rpms"
 ```

-Next clone the repository and get into it, then build with `make`:
+Next clone the repository and cd into it, then build with `make`:

 ```sh
 git clone https://github.com/redhat-et/microshift.git